James Balfour, 1st Baron Balfour of Glenawley: Biography

-Balfour was the second son of judge Sir James Balfour, Lord Pittendreich, and Margaret Balfour, daughter and heiress of James Balfour of Burleigh Castle.
+Balfour was the second son of Lord Pittendreich, a judge, and Margaret Balfour, daughter and heiress of James Balfour of Burleigh Castle.
 His elder brother, Michael, was created Lord Balfour of Burleigh in 1609.
 (Baron Balfour of Glenawley is sometimes identified as the second son of the first Lord Balfour of Burleigh, but this appears to be an error.)

 In 1573, James Balfour received in fee a charter for the lands at Costertoun in the lordship of Musselburgh from Robert Pitcairn, commendator of Dunfermline Abbey.
 In 1599, he was styled as feuar of Pitcullo.
 Balfour was a favourite of James VI and was knighted at some point.
 By 1617, he was referred to as Sir James Balfour of Pitcullo.

 Along with James Hamilton, 1st Earl of Abercorn and Andrew Stuart, 1st Baron Castle Stuart, Balfour was among the most important of the ennobled "undertakers" — the English and Scots tasked with the colonisation of Ulster.
 Balfour was the largest planter in Fermanagh; in addition to the lands he received from the crown, he also purchased lands from his elder brother Lord Burleigh, also an undertaker.
 By 1641, his lands in the baronies of Knockninny and Magherastephana covered 8,275 acres (7,520 of which were turning a profit).